transmissions11/forgeup/README.md

 # forgeup

-Update or revert to a specific [Foundry](https://github.com/gakonst/foundry) commit with ease.
+Update or revert to a specific [Foundry](https://github.com/gakonst/foundry) branch with ease.

 ## Installing